 It helps in installing a better understanding of genetics for biologists and genealogist.

 Increases in human lifespan up to 30 years.

 It prevents genetic diseases such as Alzheimer’s, Huntington’s Disease, down syndrome, Spinal Muscular Atrophy, and many others.

-Reduces risk of inherited medical conditions such as anemia, diabetes, obesity, cancer, and many more.Allows parents to give their child a healthy life.Genetically engineering babies is an option, not a requirement for all parents.
+Reduces the risk of inherited medical conditions such as anemia, diabetes, obesity, cancer, and many more.Allows parents to give their child a healthy life.Genetically engineering babies is an option, not a requirement for all parents.
 For those that disagree with it, they don’t have to engineer their child.

 Children are already engineered by parents in many ways.
 Prenatal supplements, education, religion, and morals are all ways parents control their child.

 It eliminates mitochondrial disorders.

 Parents set their own limits for genetically engineering their baby.

 It allows prospective parents to give the child genes that they do not carry.